Betty Ross: Early history

 As a result of the failed wedding and Banner's relapse into the Hulk, Betty suffers a nervous breakdown and is hospitalized.
-In an effort by the Sandman to rid himself of his glass like form, the Sandman orders the Dr. Marquand to provide him with a patient with the same blood type as him which turns out to be Betty Ross.
+In an effort by the Sandman to rid himself of his glass like form, the Sandman orders Dr. Marquand to provide him with a patient with the same blood type as him which turns out to be Betty Ross.
 As the result of the blood transfusion, the Sandman reverts to his previous form, yet Betty receives the glass properties, which Sandman surmises would eventually kill her.
-Betty's father recruits Dr. Leonard Samson to reverse the effect by siphoning the Hulk's Gamma and psionic energies to simultaneously cure Bruce and Betty.
+Betty's father recruits Dr. Leonard Samson to reverse the effect by siphoning the Hulk's gamma and psionic energies to simultaneously cure Bruce and Betty.
 The result would have permanently cured both of them, if not for Bruce purposefully re-exposing himself to the siphoned Gamma energy, as a means to combat Samson who had also done so, and was subsequently flirting with Betty.
 This ended in Hulk defeating Samson, yet later on Samson would pursue the Hulk.

 Finding him in the aftermath of a battle as the Hulk, Betty hears Banner mumble, "Jarella... my love..."
-After Banner seemingly disappears from Earth forever, Betty accepts a marriage proposal from Glenn Talbot.
+After Banner seemingly disappears from Earth, Betty accepts a marriage proposal from Glenn Talbot.
 While Betty and Talbot are on their honeymoon, her father is captured and sent to a Soviet prison.
 Talbot takes part in a successful rescue mission, but is captured in the process, held prisoner by the Gremlin at Bitterfrost (a top secret Soviet installation in Siberia), and believed dead.

 Becoming the Harpy

-The villain MODOK kidnaps Betty and subjects her to gamma radiation, at a higher level than Banner had been subjected to, transforming her into an insane and lethal woman-bird hybrid creature called the Harpy.
+The villain MODOK kidnaps Betty and subjects her to gamma radiation, at a higher level than Banner had been subjected to, transforming her into a bird hybrid creature called the Harpy.
 MODOK tells the Harpy where to find the Hulk and she flies off in search of him.
 She ambushes him and, after a lengthy fight, knocks him out with her hellbolts.
 Before she can take the Hulk back to MODOK, however, they are abducted by the Bi-Beast to his city in the sky.
 Banner agrees to repair the machines that cause the city to float in exchange for permission to use the advanced equipment to cure Betty.
 MODOK comes to the island and instigates a fight just as Banner starts the equipment.
-Banner, nonetheless, manages to escape the collapsing city with a now-cured Betty.
+Banner, nonetheless, escapes the collapsing city with a now-cured Betty.